 The Banking Code Compliance Committee (BCCC) is an independent body that monitors banks compliance with the Banking Code of Practice, helping banks create a better banking experience for customers.
 The BCCC’s work is supported by a dedicated team of staff at the Australian Financial Complaints Authority (AFCA) that provide Code monitoring and administration services to the Committee.
-Together, they examine bank practices, identify current and emerging industry-wide problems, recommend improvements to bank practices and consult with stakeholders and the public and keep them informed of industry activity.
+Together, they monitor and examine bank practices, identify current and emerging industry-wide problems, hold banks to account in relation to their Code obligations, recommend improvements to bank practices and consult with stakeholders and the public and keep them informed of industry activity.

 The BCCC consists of an Independent Chairperson, an Industry Representative and a Consumer Representative and are currently recruiting a Consumer Representative to join the Committee, for a fixed term of three years.

 The renumeration for this role is $52,686 per annum.

 The role of Consumer Representative of the BCCC has a duty to comply with the BCCC Charter and perform functions of the Consumer Representative.

 - Attend all Committee meetings and represent the interests of consumers and the community.

 - Provide relevant knowledge and subject matter expertise.